 Have a look at individual cottage pages for particular facilities you might be interested in – or feel free to give us a ring for any details you need.

 EE is the best network coverage, but it only reaches to between Gunnerside and Muker, and even where there is coverage, the signal is not very good inside the cottages (thick walls!).

 For more information on whether you will have signal for your phone at our cottages, please click here.

 Many cottages provide all linen, which includes bedlinen, personal towels and teatowels (all cottages have duvets).
 Some cottages only provide bedlinen and teatowels, and you will need to bring your own personal towels.
 Please check individual cottage pages carefully.
 Alternatively, Cat Hole Cottages can provide a towel hire service – please enquire when booking.
 Towel hire is £2 per person.
 Cot linen is not provided in any cottage.

-Some holiday cottages are still on Domestic Refuse Collection, while others are on Commercial Waste Collection, but either way, collection day is Wednesday (please but bins out Tues evening); note, smaller green wheelie bins are ONLY for garden waste.
+Some holiday cottages are still on Domestic Refuse Collection, while others are on Commercial Waste Collection.
+If you have a black Domestic Collection bin, collection is alternate Wednesdays (please put bin out on Tuesday evening).
+If you have a Commercial Yorwaste bin (usually blue), collection day is alternate Tuesdays (they should take the bin from where it is stored).
+Note, smaller green wheelie bins are ONLY for garden waste.

 Most cottages have no recycling collection, as they are classed as Commercial Waste, so please take recycling to local points in Muker Car Park, Keld Lodge, Reeth mini Industrial Estate and Langthwaite car park ; they take everything except black plastic and plastic film.
 There are also recycling points in larger towns and supermarkets etc.